iobis/manual/examples.md

 | CCTACGGGNGGCWGCAG  | GACTACHVGGGTATCTAATCC | 341                     | 805R                    | TCGAGAATTTTTCACAATG... |
 | CCTACGGGNGGCWGCAG  | GACTACHVGGGTATCTAATCC | 341                     | 805R                    | TGGGGAATCTTGCGCAATG... |

-Finally, this dataset also include water temperature and salinity measurements, which are provided in an **extendedMeasurementOrFact** extension file:
+For this dataset, authors additionally provided measurements of of water sample temperature and salinity, which are provided in an **extendedMeasurementOrFact** extension file:

 | measurementID                | occurrenceID                                      | measurementType | measurementValue | measurementUnit |
 |------------------------------|---------------------------------------------------|-----------------|------------------|-----------------|